 Reuss is a mechanical engineer who began his GM career as a student intern in 1983.
 He has held numerous engineering and management positions, including chief engineer of GM’s large luxury vehicles and manufacturing body shop tooling launches.

-A lifelong auto enthusiast, Reuss is a certified industry pool test driver on the North Course of the Nürburgring Motorsport Racetrack in Germany, and is licensed for FIA C and Grand American Road Racing.
+A lifelong auto enthusiast, Reuss is a certified industry pool test driver on the North Course of the Nürburgring Motorsport Racetrack in Germany, and is licensed for FIA C and IMSA Road Racing.
 His first car was a 1967 Chevrolet Camaro, which he bought and restored himself.

-Reuss was born and raised in metro Detroit and is deeply committed to revitalizing the city via education, community and philanthropy.
+Reuss was born and raised in metro Detroit and is deeply committed to revitalizing the region via education, community and philanthropy.
 In 2010, he spearheaded a $27.1 million grant to the United Way for Southeastern Michigan to improve graduation rates at seven Detroit-area high schools.
-In 2013, he championed the GM Student Corps, a summer internship and career development program for under-served youth.
-He also was instrumental in bringing the Chevrolet Belle Isle Detroit Grand Prix back to the city, which generates millions in economic impact for the region.
+In 2013, he championed the GM Student Corps, a summer internship and career development program for under-served youth in metro Detroit and Flint.
+He was instrumental in bringing the Chevrolet Detroit Grand Prix back to Detroit’s Belle Isle Park, which generates millions in economic impact for the region.
+Also in 2013, he oversaw the purchase of the historic Durant-Dort Factory One, the birthplace of General Motors.
+After extensive renovations, Factory One reopened in 2017 as a modern, world-class facility that hosts events and the iconic Kettering University automotive archives.

 He holds a bachelor of engineering degree from Vanderbilt University and a master of business administration from Duke University.